get-smooth/crypto-lib/doc/audits/SOW_cryptoexperts.md

 libSCL_ripb4.sol | ripB4 implementation
 SCL_mulmuladd_fullgen_b4.sol            | 	Shamir's trick with 4 input           |

+Any modification to one of those files after beginning of the audit shall be notified and accepted by the auditor.

 ## Test Strategy

-* The library is tested against wycheproof test vectors.
+* The library is tested against wycheproof all relevant test vectors.
 Project Wycheproof tests crypto libraries against known attacks.
-It is developed and maintained by members of Google Security Team, but it is not an official Google product.
+It is developed and maintained by members of Google Security Team.
-* As code coverage is not yet implemented for assembly, it requires a careful code analysis to assess full coverage of edge cases.
+* Random testing: utility files contains script enabling to generate signatures (not part of the audit).
+They are used to test the library over a large number of vectors, fuzzing the library.
+* It is not possible to generate all edge cases with the above methods.
+As such a careful analysis of branching leading to those edge cases is expected from the audit.